Copa Rio (international tournament): Extinction and successor tournaments

-Afterwards

 The 1951 edition of Copa Rio was one of the "champions cups" organised by clubs or national football associations, before the 1955 onset of the European Cup, other pre-1955 examples being Copa Aldao, Coupe des Nations, South American Championship of Champions and Latin Cup.
 In May 1955, FIFA agreed to recognise the European Cup as an official competition only provided that UEFA was its organiser.
 Thenceforth, international club competitions organised uniquely by clubs and national football associations (not by continental confederations such as UEFA), such as Copa Rio, would decline in importance, being either extinguished or regarded as merely friendly cups.
-One attempt was made in 1960 in the USA to create a Club World Cup along the lines of Copa Rio: the ISL.
-However, in 1960 the Intercontinental Cup came into existence as a UEFA/CONMEBOL-endorsed "best club of the world" contest, overshadowing the ISL or any other attempt at creating another "club world cup", until the creation of the FIFA Club World Cup in 2000 and its merger with the Intercontinental Cup in 2005.
+One attempt was made in 1960 in the USA to create a Club World Cup along the lines of Copa Rio: the International Soccer League.
+However, in 1960 the Intercontinental Cup came into existence as a UEFA/CONMEBOL-endorsed "best club of the world" contest, overshadowing the International Soccer League or any other attempt at creating another "club world cup", until the creation of the FIFA Club World Cup in 2000 and its merger with the Intercontinental Cup in 2005.